rust-lang/rfcs/text/1567-long-error-codes-explanation-normalization.md

 # Drawbacks

-This will make contributing slighty more complex, as there are rules to follow, whereas right now there are none.
+This will make contributing slightly more complex, as there are rules to follow, whereas right now there are none.

 # Alternatives